Modelling Large Dimensional Datasets with Markov Switching Factor Models: Empirical analysis

-In this section we show how the methodological framework we propose can be used to model a large set of stock returns.
-This relates our work to a vast literature that models stock return dynamics using Markov switching specifications. \cite{Perez_Quiros_Timmermann_2000_JF,Perez_Quiros_Timmermann_2001_JoE} document business cycle asymmetries in U.S. stock return dynamics using decile-sorted portfolios. \cite{Ang_Bekaert_2002_RFS}, and \cite{Guidolin_Timmermann_RFS_2008}, study portfolio allocation in international equity markets under regime switching.
+This application relates to a vast literature that models stock return dynamics using Markov switching specifications. \cite{Perez_Quiros_Timmermann_2000_JF,Perez_Quiros_Timmermann_2001_JoE} document business cycle asymmetries in U.S. stock returns using decile-sorted portfolios. \cite{Ang_Bekaert_2002_RFS}, and \cite{Guidolin_Timmermann_RFS_2008}, study portfolio allocation in international equity markets under regime switching.
 In a multi asset setting, \cite{Guidolin_Timmermann_JAE_2006} describe the joint distribution of equity and bonds under regime switching. \cite{Guidolin_2011_Chapter}, and \cite{AT2012}, provide a review of the literature.
-We contribute to this stream of literature by characterizing stock return dynamics with a Markov switching model in a large dimensional setting.
+We contribute to this literature by characterizing stock return dynamics using a Markov switching model in a large dimensional setting.
 To the very best of our knowledge, we are the first to do so.
-In what follows, Section \ref{section:Empirics_Data} describes the data and the empirical model specification, Section \ref{section:Empirics_Regimes} discusses the estimated regime probabilities, and Section \ref{section:Empirics_Factors_loadings} presents the findings for estimated loadings and factors.